open/close all folders

 - The 2014 Spider-Man 2099 comic is the end result of this: thanks to his dad stranding him in the past and Superior Spider-Man's interference, Miguel O'Hara is now trapped in present-day New York.
 Miguel decides that if he can't get back home, he'll make home a better place by trying to nudge his future grandfather down a better path.

-- Happens to Reed, Franklin, Johnny and Doctor Doom in the Fantastic Four issue of Marvel One Hundredth Anniversary Special, and they spend several years trying to find a way home.
+- Happens to Reed, Franklin, Johnny and Doctor Doom in the Fantastic Four issue of Marvel 100th Anniversary Special, and they spend several years trying to find a way home.

 - In Time Will Tell, Gandalf and Elrond believe that Jorryn is from the far future.